About the Georgia Healthy Beaches Program

 Welcome to the Georgia Healthy Beaches page.
 The Beach Water Quality Monitoring and Notification program is a cooperative effort of the Georgia Department of Natural Resources' Coastal Resources Division and the Georgia Department of Health's Coastal Health District.
 The program is funded by a grant from the U.S. Environmental Protection Agency.

-The Beach Water Monitoring and Notification program is a cooperative effort of the Coastal Resources Division and the Coastal Health District.
 The water at Georgia's coastal swimming beaches is tested regularly for the presence of potentially harmful bacteria.

-What does it mean when a beach is under advisory?
+- What does it mean when a beach is under advisory?

-Will I get sick if I go into water that is under advisory?
+- Will I get sick if I go into water that is under advisory?

 There is no way to say for sure whether or not you will get sick if you go into water that is under advisory but you will be at an increased risk of illness.
 Risk of illness comes from contacting beach water in several ways including ingesting water while swimming, getting water in the nose, eyes, and ears or getting water in an open wound.
 Some examples of possible illness include possible stomach upset, ear infection, sore throat, or wound infection.

-What do I do if I have been swimming in water that was under advisory but I didn’t realize it?
+- What do I do if I have been swimming in water that was under advisory but I didn’t realize it?